Tuesday 16 October 2012

 Animator is released today, October 16, 2012, on Paper Bag Records.

 This entry was posted on Tuesday, October 16th, 2012 at 7:00 am and is filed under DiSC of the WEEK.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.